exakat/php-dictionary/dictionary.rst

 + variadic, to make the last parameter collect all arguments in an array
 + spread, to expand elements of an array into arguments positions
 + spread in array, to merge several arrays in one
-+ closure creator, when used standlone in a methodcall.
++ closure creator, when used standalone in a methodcall.